core-wg/oscore/draft-ietf-core-object-security.md

 The maximum sender sequence number is dependent on the AEAD algorithm.
 The maximum sender sequence number SHALL be 2^40 - 1, or any algorithm specific lower limit, after which a new security context must be generated.
 The mechanism to build the nonce ({{nonce}}) assumes that the nonce is at least 56 bit-long, and the Partial IV is at most 40 bit-long.
 The mandatory-to-implement AEAD algorithm AES-CCM-16-64-128 is selected for compatibility with CCM*.

-The inner block options enable the sender to split large messages into OSCORE-protected blocks such that the receiving node can verify blocks before having received the complete message.
+The inner block options enable the sender to split large messages into OSCORE-protected blocks such that the receiving endpoint can verify blocks before having received the complete message.
 The outer block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
 A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.

 # Privacy Considerations

-Privacy threats executed through intermediate nodes are considerably reduced by means of OSCORE.
+Privacy threats executed through intermediary nodes are considerably reduced by means of OSCORE.
 End-to-end integrity protection and encryption of the message payload and all options that are not used for proxy operations, provide mitigation against attacks on sensor and actuator communication, which may have a direct impact on the personal sphere.

 The unprotected options ({{fig-option-protection}}) may reveal privacy sensitive information.
 In particular Uri-Host SHOULD NOT contain privacy sensitive information.